auth0-blog/securing-api-rails/README.md

 This sample uses [the ruby-jwt library](https://github.com/jwt/ruby-jwt) to implement the following security tasks:

-The `add-authorization` branch offers a working API server that exposes a public endpoint along with two protected endpoints.
+The `add-rbac` branch offers a working API server that exposes a public endpoint along with two protected endpoints.
 Each endpoint returns a different type of message: public, protected, and admin.

 The `GET /api/messages/protected` and `GET /api/messages/admin` endpoints are protected against unauthorized access.
 Any requests that contain a valid access token in their authorization header can access the protected and admin data.

-However, you should require that only access tokens that contain a `read:admin-messages` permission can access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).
+Additionally, the `GET /api/messages/admin` endpoint requires the access tokens to contain a `read:admin-messages` permission in order to access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).

-[Check out the `add-rbac` branch]() to see authorization and Role-Based Access Control (RBAC) in action using Auth0.

 ## Get Started